rockettheme/docs/Docs/joomla/extensions/rokgallery/rokgallery_images.md

 5. **Width and Height**: This option allows you to set a specific width and height for the selection area.
 This option is disabled on administrative slices.
 Once applied, the selected area is cropped to become the new or edited slice.

-6. **Size**: The size settings allows you to do a simple resize of the image.
+6. **Size**: The size settings allow you to do a simple resize of the image.
 You can adjust these settings even when there is a lock icon over the numbers, but changes will only be completed upon hitting the **Apply** button.
 This isn't an option on administrative slices.

 7. **Revert and Apply**: These buttons allow you to revert all settings to the original image, or apply any changes made.
 You still need to hit **Save** **(10)** before closing the slice to save all changes, though.